daniaokuye/winnerineast.github.io/README.md

 - [turicreate](https://github.com/winnerineast/turicreate):Turi Create simplifies the MacOS/iOS development of custom machine learning models.
 You don't have to be a machine learning expert to add recommendations, object detection, image classification, image similarity or activity classification to your app.
 - [tensorflow](https://github.com/winnerineast/tensorflow): a famous deep learning platform from google.
 - [tensorflow-examples](https://github.com/winnerineast/examples): Tensorflow examples from official website.
+- [tensorflow-graphics](https://github.com/winnerineast/graphics):The last few years have seen a rise in novel differentiable graphics layers which can be inserted in neural network architectures.
+From spatial transformers to differentiable graphics renderers, these new layers leverage the knowledge acquired over years of computer vision and graphics research to build new and more efficient network architectures.
+Explicitly modeling geometric priors and constraints into neural networks opens up the door to architectures that can be trained robustly, efficiently, and more importantly, in a self-supervised fashion.
 - [Tensor Network](https://github.com/winnerineast/TensorNetwork):A tensor network wrapper for TensorFlow, JAX, and Numpy.
 - [tensorflow-model-optimization](https://github.com/winnerineast/model-optimization) Algorithm optimization with tensorflow.
 - [tfpyth](https://github.com/winnerineast/tfpyth): Putting Tensorflow back in PyTorch, back in Tensorflow.